Big Audio Dynamite: Big Audio (1994)

-The band later recruited keyboardist Andre Shapps (co-producer of The Globe, brother of MP Grant Shapps and Mick Jones's cousin) and DJ Michael " Lord Zonka" Custance as DJ and vocalist.
+The band later recruited keyboardist Andre Shapps (co-producer of The Globe, brother of MP Grant Shapps and Mick Jones's cousin) and DJ Michael "Lord Zonka" Custance as DJ and vocalist.
 Both appeared on the band's seventh studio album Higher Power (1994), which was released under the shortened name "Big Audio".

 Final years and subsequent activities (1995–2010)

 After signing a recording contract with Gary Kurfirst's Radioactive Records in 1995, the band reverted to the original "Big Audio Dynamite" moniker and released their least successful studio album to date, F-Punk (1995).

 Radioactive Records refused to release the next proposed BAD studio album, Entering a New Ride.
 The line-up contained MC vocals by Joe Attard of Punks Jump Up, Ranking Roger of the Beat and General Public and drummer Bob Wond of Under Two Flags.
 In 1998, the band launched a new website, primarily intended as a means to distribute songs from the Entering a New Ride album.
 In 2001, after having only released 6 songs from the album, the website went down and Big Audio Dynamite disbanded.
 Their final studio album was never properly released in its entirety, but it has been heavily leaked online for fans who wished to hear it.

 Since 2005, Jones has been working on a project with Tony James (formerly of Generation X and Sigue Sigue Sputnik) called Carbon/Silicon.

-In early 2007, a BAD II live 8 song DVD was released, titled Big Audio Dynamite Live: E=MC².
+In early 2007, a live, eight-song DVD from BAD II was released; it is entitled Big Audio Dynamite Live: E=MC².